M737557/Dutch-GDPR-AVG-Register/README.md

 release 8m.zip (tool to register GDPR activities).

-the print function is now showing all Activity columns.
+the print function is now showing all Activity columns available.